Trip Facts

 Accommodation: Teahouse Lodge

-Meal: Breakfast, Lunch, and Dinner
+Meals included: Breakfast, Lunch, and Dinner

 We will organize an optional walk on the east slope of Makalu Base Camp to aid in your acclimatization.
 During this hike, you’ll enjoy spectacular views of the south face of Makalu and a complete panoramic vista of Mount Everest and Lhotse.
 If you’re interested, you can explore the nearby lakes and glaciers, adding a unique experience to your trek.
 The walk will take approximately 5 hours, reaching an altitude of 5,300 m before returning to base camp.

-Day 14: Trek Makalu Base Camp -Yangle Kharka
+Day 14: Trek to Yangle Kharka

-Altitude above sea level: 3,700 m/12,139 ft.
+Altitude above sea level: 3,700 m / 12,139 ft.
 (Yangle Kharka)

 Accommodation: Teahouse Lodge

-Meal: Breakfast, Lunch, and Dinner
+Meals Included: Breakfast, Lunch, and Dinner

-Day 15: Trek Yangle Kharka -Dobatey
+Day 15: Trek to Dobatey

-Altitude above sea level: 3,800 m/12,467 ft.
-(Dobatey)
+Altitude above sea level: 3,800 m / 12,467 ft.
+Dobatey

 Accommodation: Teahouse Lodge

-Meal: Breakfast, Lunch, and Dinner
+Meals Included: Breakfast, Lunch, and Dinner

-Day 16: Trek Dobatey-Danda Kharka
+Day 16: Trek to Danda Kharka

-Altitude above sea level: 3,500 m/11,483 ft.
-(Danda Kharka)
+Altitude above sea level: 3,500 m / 11,483 ft (Danda Kharka)

 Accommodation: Teahouse Lodge

-Meal: Breakfast, Lunch, and Dinner
+Meals Included: Breakfast, Lunch, and Dinner

 Day 17: Trek Danda Kharka-Seduwa

-Altitude above sea level: 1,500 m/4,922 ft.
+Altitude above sea level: 1,500 m / 4,922 ft.
 (Seduwa)

 Accommodation: Teahouse Lodge

-Meal: Breakfast, Lunch, and Dinner
+Meals Included: Breakfast, Lunch, and Dinner

 Day 18: Drive Seduwa- Tumlingtar

-Altitude above sea level: 285m/935ft.
-(Tumlingtar)
+Altitude above sea level: 285 m / 935 ft (Tumlingtar)

 Accommodation: Teahouse Lodge

-Meal: Breakfast, Lunch, and Dinner
+Meals Included: Breakfast, Lunch, and Dinner

-After breakfast, we trek for approximately 2.5 hours before taking a vehicle along a bumpy road to the lively market town of Khandbari.
-From there, continue your drive through terraced fields, heading towards Tumlingtar.
+After breakfast, trek for approximately 2.5 hours before taking a vehicle along a bumpy road to the lively market town of Khandbari.
+From there, continue your drive through scenic terraced fields, heading towards Tumlingtar.

 Day 19: Flight Tumlingtar – Kathmandu

-Flight duration: 45 minutes approx.
+Flight Duration: Approximately 45 minutes

 Accommodation: Hotel Tibet or similar